dvdvideo1234/steam-cmd-installer/README.md

-Install a game from the script after it installed steamcmd, No need to touch a file manager, the script will handle everything from downloading to install steamcmd and optionally a game, anonymous logging support, the script can make automatically a user account for steam without password(almost done!),
+Install a game from the script after it installed steamcmd, No need to touch a file manager, the script will handle everything from downloading to install steamcmd and optionally a game, anonymous logging support, the script can make automatically a user account in linux for steam without password(almost done!),
 #planned feature
 make it so the script dont install anything until the user inputted all the needed variable(0%complete,not sure i will implement it)